 I hope that this article has raised your awareness of your own issues as it relates to the modern practice of the body cleanse.
 Be mindful of your cleansing rituals, of your body, both external and internal and its significance in your life.

-If you chose to detoxify your body internally, I challenge you to do it with a healthy diet, packed with foods high in antioxidants.
+If you choose to detoxify your body internally, I challenge you to do it with a healthy diet, packed with foods high in antioxidants.
 When you feel you need to do the colon cleanse, do it for the body-mind-soul experience and do my recommended best colon cleanse.

 May your path to total health be paved by your desire to cleanse your body, your mind and your soul of all that limits you.
 May your body cleanse lead you to a total body-mind-soul cleanse, heightened by your newfound self-awareness!